jgpc42/insn/README.md

 Above, we described in data the same information expressed by the Java code, except the method body was given as a sequence of bytecode instructions.
 (Note: unlike Java, the method return value is specified via the `:desc` key as the last element).
 If you aren't fluent in JVM bytecode instruction syntax, I would suggest reading chapter 3 of the excellent tutorial pdf from the ASM [site][pdf].

+> As of version 0.6.0, passing the :params and return :type separately is also supported.

 `:emit` can also be a fn that is passed the ASM `MethodVisitor` object to write the method bytecode as shown in [this example][emitfn].

 Now to write the bytecode.